Nello796/Database/README.md

 - UPDATE
 - SORT

+> The main style is made with Bootstrap.
 > All the requests are sent with jQuery-ajax and handled with PHP,  also the data are stored in a .txt file.
 > The  data are saved in this format: ID|name|Surname|Email|Number